The Unknown Soldier (1955 film): Production

 The film began production and was released only a year after the release of the novel.
-There was an immediate competition for filming rights, which was won by SF Film, led by T. J. Särkkä, after Linna sold the film rights to the book for one million Finnish marks.
-Filming began in April 1955 in Nurmijärvi, although the final script was not completed until the end of May.
+There had been immediate competition for film rights, which were won by SF Film, led by T. J. Särkkä; Linna received one million Finnish marks in the deal.
+Filming began in April 1955 in Nurmijärvi, although the final script was not finished until the end of May.

-The film is relatively loyal to the original novel though rarely shows the Soviets in most scenes.
-Kariluoto's death is different though his last words are the same as in the novel.
+The film is relatively loyal to the original novel, though the Soviets are rarely shown in most of the scenes.
+Kariluoto's death is different from the novel, though his last words are the same.
 Lammio's come-uppance from a disrespectful soldier during the Finns' retreat is absent from the film.
 The character Karjula has been omitted entirely.
-The role of Rahikainen has also been downplayed considerably, as in the novel he is Hietanen's closest friend but merely a support character in the film.
+The role of Rahikainen has also been downplayed considerably; in the novel he is Hietanen's closest friend but merely a supporting character in the film.

 Due to disagreements with SF Film, the Finnish Defense Forces refused to assist with the filming.
-Thus all soldiers are actors and there is a heavy use of stock footage during several scenes showing Finnish artillery.
+Thus all soldiers are actors and there is a heavy use of stock footage in several scenes where Finnish artillery is shown.

 As the soldiers are played by SF Film regulars, most are physically much older than their characters in the novel.
 Several actors were considered for the role of Rokka but were ultimately rejected because they couldn't deliver his Karelian Finnish dialect.
-Reino Tolvanen was an actual veteran of the Continuation War, having served in the airforce, and was cast due to speaking the dialect naturally.
+Reino Tolvanen was an actual veteran of the Continuation War, having served in the air force, and was cast due to speaking the dialect naturally.

 Edvin Laine and Väinö Linna became good friends during the production.
-Laine would go on to make several more films based on Linna's novels after the mid-1960s, when SF film stopped all internal film production.
+Laine would go on to make several more films based on Linna's novels after the mid-1960s, when SF Film had gone bankrupt.

 Upon completion, The Unknown Soldier was the longest and most expensive film in the Finnish cinema history up to that point: 181 minutes and, according to the account book, FIM 46,667,761.

-At the beginning and end of the film Finlandia, by Finnish national composer Jean Sibelius, is played.
-The music used in the film is a mixture of the original music composed for the film by Ahti Sonninen and the finished music.
+At the beginning and the end of the film Finlandia, by Finnish national composer Jean Sibelius, is played.
+The music used in the film is a mixture of original music composed by Ahti Sonninen and stock music.

+Release

+The Unknown Soldier was presented as an invited guest performance at the Bio Rex theatre in Helsinki on Monday, 19 December 1955, for Väinö Linna's wartime unit, Infantry Regiment 8, as well as the film's actors and production staff.
+Among the invited guests was Sergeant Viljam Pylkäs, who was Antero Rokka's role model.
+In addition, representatives of the Finnish military leadership and government were present.
+The performance was given for the benefit of war invalids.
+A second invited guest performance was on 22 December, when those involved in the making of the film and members of the Finnish Government were invited.
+The actual national theatrical premiere was on Friday, 23 December 1955, in Helsinki, Tampere, Turku, Oulu, Lahti and Pori, as well as in Riihimäki.